BLACKBOARD LOGIN INFORMATION

 To run a quick system check, go to http://remoteproctor.com/rpinstall.
 This will ensure connectivity to your camera/microphone and an internet connection with sufficient upload speed.

 The cost for using Remote Proctor Now is $15 per exam.
+This cost is the responsibility of the student.
 You will be prompted to pay by credit card prior to taking your exam.

 Guides and Walkthroughs